Mirror symmetry for honeycombs: Combinatorial -model

 \begin{remark} The notational confusion of $s_i\in S$ with $s_i$ the element of $\calC_S$ in the lemma above is meant to indicate that our set of distinguished generators of $\calC_S$ is indexed by the cyclic set $S$.
-The cyclic sets we consider will in general be sets $S=[P_1,\ldots,P_n]$ of adjacent permutohedra as at the end of the previous section; in this case we will continue to denote the generators of $\calC_S$ by $s_1,\ldots,s_n,$ with the understanding that $s_i$ is indexed to $P_i.$ \end{remark}
+The cyclic sets we consider will in general be sets $S=[P_1,\ldots,P_{n+1}]$ of adjacent permutohedra as at the end of the previous section; in this case we will continue to denote the generators of $\calC_S$ by $s_1,\ldots,s_{n+1},$ with the understanding that $s_i$ is indexed to $P_i.$ We will always understand the indexing of the $s_i$ cyclically, so that, for instance, we may denote $s_{n+1}$ also by $s_{0}.$ \end{remark}

 A choice of a linear order $\{s_1\to\cdots s_n\to s_{n+1}\}$ underlying the cyclic order on $S$ picks out an equivalence $\calC_S\cong (A_n\on{-Perf}_k)_{\BZ/2}$ sending $s_i$ to the simple object $k_i$ for $i=1,\ldots,n$ and sending $s_{n+1}$ to $I_n[1]\cong P_1[1].$ But since the cyclic set $S$ does not have a distinguished linear order, there is no distinguished equivalence $\calC_S\cong (A_n\on{-Perf}_k)_{\BZ/2}$ without making such a choice.